eh3rrera/react-horizon/README.md

 - [Horizon.io](http://horizon.io/install/)

 # Installation
-1. Start RethinkDB server with the command `rethinkdb`
+1. Start the RethinkDB server with the command `rethinkdb`
 2. In another terminal, clone this repository and `cd` into it.
 3. Register a new application on Github:
     1. Go to https://github.com/settings/applications/new and enter the following information: